noiseprotocol/nls_spec/nls.md

 The IK protocols can be chosen as an initial protocol, in which case the client offers the corresponding fallback protocol as a switch protocol in case the server has changed its static public key.

+NoiseZeroLink implements the Noise Pipes concept from the Noise specification.

 \newpage

 ## 5.3.
 NoiseTinyLink